jlo2224/jlo2224.github.io/essays/smart.md

 ---

 <img width="600px" class="rounded float-start pe-4" src="../img/pet.png">

-*Plzzz I have a bug here.
-How do I fix??*

 Ok yes, if you've read the title, I definitely did overexaggerate how bad some programming questions are.
 But bad questions do exist!
 And sure enough, tech professionals get irritated when you ask them a poor question.
 Why wouldn't they?
 You're asking a poorly-phrased, elementary question in a forum with many M.D.'s and P.H.D.'s who have to suffer another loser.
 It's like having Usain Bolt teaching a kid how to walk.
 Or asking Joe Biden to explain how student politics at your local university works.
 Hell, I get irritated too.
 I've helped people with math questions, and sometimes they genuinely have good questions, other times they don't even know where to start - which is something that you could figure out by reading the first few lines of the textbook.